-Because of this, I wanted to go over getting an episiotomy vs. natural tearing.
-This will help you to be well-informed about your options.
+Because of this, I wanted to go over getting an episiotomy vs tearing so that you can make a well-informed choice.

 What is an episiotomy?